littlebee/daph-bot/README.md

 sudo nano /etc/rc.local
 ```

-2. Add the run script to rc.local.
+2. Add the following to rc.local.
 Just before the `exit 0` add

 ```
 # send stdout and stderr from rc.local to a log file